List of locations in Pirates of the Caribbean: Shipwreck Cove

-Shipwreck Cove is an inlet on the fictional Shipwreck Island, appearing in At World's End.
+Shipwreck Cove is an inlet on the fictional Shipwreck Island, which also lies Shipwreck City, appearing in At World's End.
 Shipwreck Cove is considered to be an impregnable fortress, well-supplied, and able to withstand nearly any siege.
 It serves as the meeting place for the Brethren Court, which is a gathering of the world's nine Pirate Lords.

 The Fourth Brethren Court meet to discuss the threat of the East India Trading Company (EITC) and the ways in which to combat this threat.
-Barbossa insists that the Court must free Calypso, a sea goddess who was trapped in human form by the first Brethren Court.
+Hector Barbossa insists that the Court must free Calypso, a sea goddess who was trapped in human form by the first Brethren Court.
 Sparrow and Elizabeth prefer to fight directly against the EITC.
 Elizabeth is elected Pirate King by the Court, and she declares war on Cutler Beckett.

 The Pirate's Code is kept at Shipwreck Cove.
 This rulebook serves as the source of law for all pirates.
 Jack Sparrow's father, Captain Teague, is the Keeper of the Code.

 Scenes set on Shipwreck Island were filmed in Dominica.